MonashDeepNeuron/HPC-Training/src/chapter5/distributed-computing.md

 - Highly scalable as we can add more machines and are not limited by RAM.
 - Effectively resulting in being able to handle large-scale problems

-The benefits above do not come without some drawbacks including memory overhead.
+The benefits above do not come without some drawbacks including network overhead.

 ## Disadvantages of distributed computing